“Anime” – refer to Japanese animation

 Taito Station Osaka Den Den Town

 Taito Station is another huge store for anime stuff, in total there are 4 levels.

 If you are a fan of Japanese anime, you should include Den Den town when you are in Osaka.
 Wear your cosplay costume and walk around in Den Den town; or visit the maid cafe and get serve by young Japanese maids with over-the-top French maid outfits.
-These are the few things you may want to experience about the anime culture while in Den Den Town.
+These are the few things you may want to experience the anime culture while in Den Den Town.